varigence/docs/bimlflex/implementation-guides/snowflake-implementation.md

 ### Connection Type

-Currently BimlFlex only supports the *Connection Type* of `ODBC SQL Based ELT` for Snowflake a **Connection** when Snowflake is being used as the target data warehouse platform.
+Currently BimlFlex only supports the *Connection Type* of `ODBC SQL Based ELT` for a Snowflake **Connection** when being used as the target data warehouse platform.
 When configuring a Snowflake *Integration Stage* of `Source System` set the *Connection Type* to `ODBC`.

 ### System Type